-Recycled water revenues continued to be higher than expected in the second quarter, a trend seen since April 2020.
+Recycled water revenues continued to be higher than expected in the third quarter, a trend seen since April 2020.
 The dry winter and spring and hot summer weather contributed to the high demand of recycled water.
-December is in line with the three-year average and is expected to remain at that level for the next quarter.
+The forecast is that the revenues will exceed budgeted expectations in the last quarter.

-Investment interest revenue in the second quarter were closer to expectations.
+Investment interest revenue in the third quarter were close to expectations.
 Interest revenue was projected to be low due to the uncertainty and volatility of the market during the beginning of the pandemic.
-Although budgeted expectations for rates are currently higher than the rates received from the County's investment pool, lower cash on hand resulted in lower interest revenue.
+It is expected that the Federal Funds rate will not increase their rates and returns will remain low.

-Salaries and benefit expenses were both in line with the budget for the quarter but still remained below the three-year average.
-Two vacant positions have not been filled but is expected to be filled by the end of the year.
+Salaries and benefit expenses were slightly below the budget for the quarter but in line with the three-year average.
+Two vacancies attributed to expenses being below the budget.
+Those positions are expected to be filled by the end of the year.

-Services and supplies are lower than budgeted expectations but are at the three-year average level for the quarter.
+Services and supplies are slightly higher than budgeted expectations for the third quarter but are expected to come in under budget at the end of the year.

-About 28.8% of the Capital Improvement Plan was completed in the second quarter, with an additional 29.5% encumbered but not yet spent.
-Two significant projects in the year's plan have started construction - the Browns Valley Trunk and West Napa Pump Station projects.
-These two projects represent about 68% of the total CIP.
+About 37.3% of the Capital Improvement Plan was completed in the third quarter, with an additional 38.5% encumbered but not yet spent.
+Three significant projects in the year's plan have started construction - the Browns Valley Trunk Rehabilitation, West Napa Pump Station Rehabilitation, and the 66-inch Sewer Trunk Rehabilitation projects.
+These three projects represent about 68% of the total CIP.
 Construction on these projects will continue into next fiscal year.